catherineloesch/project4-react-frontend/README.md

 <img src="./src/assets/readme_images/new_job_form.jpg" width=45%><img src="./src/assets/readme_images/new_job_form_mobile.jpg" width=40%>

 I chose to use a dropdown menu rather than a simple text field for the user to specify the job type.
 For the start date and the end date of the job I wanted the user to be able to select the date from a dropdown calendar.
-For this used the [React Date Picker](https://www.npmjs.com/package/react-datepicker) component.
+For this, I used the [React Date Picker](https://www.npmjs.com/package/react-datepicker) component.

 <img src="./src/assets/readme_images/job_type_dropdown.jpg" width=39.5%><img src="./src/assets/readme_images/datepicker.jpg" width=31%>